Misty033/Government-Scheme-retrival-system-using-LLMs/README.md

 1. Add multilingual support for regional audiences.
 2. Integrate real-time scheme updates.
 3. Scheme Validity Alerts and Updates for User

+## This project is a prototype version and had been deployed successfully in May, 2025.